Best Forex Brokers in Malaysia 2026

 Islamic (Swap-Free) Accounts for Malaysian Traders

 Malaysia is a predominantly Muslim country with over 63% of its 34-million population following the Islamic faith.
 Islam prohibits interest, or riba, which makes standard overnight swap charges incompatible with Shariah principles.
-Every broker in our main table above supports swap-free trading.
-For many Malaysian traders this is not an optional feature but a genuine requirement.
+The brokers included in this comparison offer Islamic account options, subject to eligibility and regional availability.
+For many Muslim traders, access to a swap-free account is an important consideration.

 Swap-free accounts replace overnight interest charges with fixed administrative fees, wider spreads on certain pairs, or a grace period after which holding fees apply.
-As a practical example: if a broker charges a fixed fee of $20 per standard lot on EUR/USD with a 7-day grace period, holding that position for 10 days means paying the $20 administrative charge once, not nightly interest.
+For example, if a broker charges a fixed fee of $20 per standard lot on EUR/USD with a 7-day grace period, holding that position for 10 days means paying the $20 administrative charge once, not nightly interest.

-Some brokers automatically grant swap-free status to Malaysian residents.
+Some brokers automatically enable Islamic accounts for eligible clients, while others require a request and approval.
 Others require a manual request, sometimes with documentation confirming religion if it is not stated on your government-issued ID.
 Conditions and eligible pairs vary, so confirm the specific terms directly with the broker before opening an account.

 Funding in Malaysian Ringgit (MYR)